nikita0393/Stock-Market/README.md

 -> 52 wk low/high
 > 1 year's lowest and highest price.

--> Therefore price can be different for BSE and NSE due to change in demand and supply.
+*Price can be different for BSE and NSE due to change in demand and supply.*

 ## Corporate Actions
 - Board Meetings : BOD - Board of directors meeting